hacker-works/hacker-works.github.io/index.md

 As hackers we are encouraged to explore ideas that remind us of what is possible, that inspire us to think differently and trigger us to explore *better* ways of doing our work.
 Once a hacker's mind is stretched by a new idea, practice or a *better* tool, it will never return back to its original position.

-### 8. Pragmatism over Dogmas & Idealism
+### 10. Pragmatism over Dogmas & Idealism

 At [hacker.works](/about) we're willing to trade off theoretical purity, idealistic dogma and future perfection in favour of getting things done today.

 There are bills to be paid, relationships and families to be taken care of, kids to be fed...
-Getting rich; building the wealth together; and getting forth the goods and services needed for a becoming existence is what we consider *pragmatic*.
+Building wealth together; getting rich in the process; and getting forth the goods and services needed for a becoming existence is what we consider *pragmatic*.

-### 9. Taste & Aesthetics
+### 11. Taste & Aesthetics

 The aesthetic quality of our work at [hacker.works](/about) is integral to the usefulness of our work, and on the effect it has on our clients and colleagues and their well-being.

-### 10. Childlike Minds
+### 12. Childlike Minds

 > #### Cooper: "Mankind was born on Earth.
 It was never meant to die here."
 > ------ Interstellar, Quotes ([permalink](http://www.imdb.com/title/tt0816692/quotes?item=qt2253996))